 HAWAII: Sale Pepe in Lahaina

 Want to make your trip to Maui even more envy-worthy?
 Then you must pay a visit to Sale Pepe in Lahaina.
 Loved by locals and visitors alike, this authentic Italian eatery offers elevated takes on your favorite pastas and pizzas.
 Make sure to try the fan-favorite, squid ink pasta with clams for the ultimate coastal experience.

 IDAHO: Luciano's in Boise

 Next time you're in the Boise area, check out this Italian food hidden gem.
 Luciano's made-from-scratch recipes have customers coming back for more again and again.
 Try the popular pasta Athena with sauteed chicken, cherry tomatoes, and feta, tossed in a creamy lemon sauce.
 Drool.

 Looking for more helpful tips?
 Your ultimate restaurant and supermarket survival guide is here!

 ILLINOIS: The Pasta Bowl in Chicago

-With over 18 pasta dishes to choose from, picking a favorite one sounds like an impossible task.
-Still, one rises to the top—the house signature farfalle pollo.
+With over 18 pasta dishes to choose from at The Pasta Bowl, picking a favorite one sounds like an impossible task.
+Still, one rises to the top—the house signature Farfalle Pollo.
 With grilled chicken, sun-dried tomatoes, mushrooms, and fresh cream sauce, even the pickiest eaters can't go wrong.